Cork Midsummer Festival

 Collaborating with acclaimed directors across both stage and screen, Isabelle Huppert has garnered numerous awards, solidifying her reputation in the worlds of cinema and theatre.
 The Venice Festival awarded her a Special Golden Lion Award from the Jury and she was twice awarded Best Actress at the Cannes Festival.
 She has earned several awards in the US, among which a Golden Globe Award and the Spirit Award for Elle, a film for which she was also nominated for Best Actress Award at the Oscars.

 Isabelle Huppert has worked extensively on stage, both in France and internationally: she worked under Bob Wilson's direction, Peter Zadek, Claude Régy, she also played the part of Medea by Euripides, staged by Jacques Lassalle, notably at the Avignon Festival.
 She is the most nominated actress for the Moliere Awards, the premier theatre awards in France.
+In 2020 The New York Times ranked her second on its list of the greatest actors of the 21st century.

 Produced by Les Visiteurs du Soir